rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="setCursorSize"></a>
 ## *setCursorSize*

 Sets the cursor size.

 ### Events

- No Events.
+No Events

 ### Parameters